apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The service descriptor of the service provided by external sources.</p>
+<p>serviceDescriptor defines the service descriptor of the service provided by external sources.</p>
-<p>When referencing a service provided by external sources, the ServiceDescriptor object name is required to
-establish the service binding.
+<p>When referencing a service provided by external sources, you need to provide the ServiceDescriptor object name to establish the service binding.
-The <code>serviceDescriptor.spec.serviceKind</code> and <code>serviceDescriptor.spec.serviceVersion</code> should match the serviceKind and serviceVersion defined in the service reference declaration in the ClusterDefinition.</p>
+And serviceDescriptor is the name of the ServiceDescriptor object, furthermore, the <code>ServiceDescriptor.spec.serviceKind</code> and <code>ServiceDescriptor.spec.serviceVersion</code>
+should match <code>clusterDefinition.componentDefs[*].serviceRefDeclarations[*].serviceRefDeclarationSpecs[*].serviceKind</code>
+and the regular expression defines in <code>clusterDefinition.componentDefs[*].serviceRefDeclarations[*].serviceRefDeclarationSpecs[*].serviceVersion</code>.</p>
 <p>If both Cluster and ServiceDescriptor are specified, the Cluster takes precedence.</p>
 </td>
 </tr>